meteor/react-packages/packages/react/README.md

 1. `react-runtime`, the actual React library that renders view components
 2. `jsx`, a build plugin that compiles `.jsx` files into plain JavaScript, including support for many ES6 features
-3. `react-data`, a mixin that makes it easy to use reactive Meteor data in your React components
+3. `react-meteor-data`, a mixin that makes it easy to use reactive Meteor data in your React components

 Check out the React in Meteor guide to learn how to use Meteor and React